atmcgrath/END-Digital-Collection/_texts/EN-Cautious-1773.md

 Because you seem, by your generosity, to lay a greater stress on money than love. — Now, as I airr extremely happy in being’fo loved by you at present, 1 want the less to be enriched; a much smaller funi would be fully sufficient to enable me to appear with you; and while you are fo obliging as to give rne your company, I Shall not run about frorn place to place, merely to Show my clothes and my jewels.^’
 He laughed : called me an excellent creature i and Said, he had not made that Supplement to my income to bribe my sondness, but to Show that he placed the highest confidence in me being astured, that I had a heart not to be corrupted by money or the world.
 I thanked him for fo Striking a proos of his esteem, but told him, that as he had a larger Sortune than he knew what to do with, I thought I could put him in a way to enjoy it in a luxuiious man fier.
-“Speak, my life, ” cried he, “whatever you propose must merit my approbation.”
+"Speak, my life, " cried he, "whatever you propose must merit my approbation."
 I then ventured to hint, that if he could do anything for Wilmot, So as to make him acceptable to Mrs. Downton, her daughter would, I believed, be quite happy; adding, however, th at Kitty had not dropped a Syllable relative to her inclination for Wilmot, and that her prudent behaviour h ad very much increased my esteem fer her.'
 .
-“I do
+"I do
 2^6 H I S T O R Y O r
 I
-I do not think, ” replied he, Smiling significarlt ly at me, “that Harry can So readily change the object of his afsedtion; but I will talk to him.”
+I do not think, " replied he, Smiling significarlt ly at me, "that Harry can So readily change the object of his afsedtion; but I will talk to him."
-Poor Kitty looked at me this morning, with her eyes Sull of tears, and told me, that 1 was the happiest woman in the world, “I Sreely consess I am, my dear; I hope you don’t envy me.”
+Poor Kitty looked at me this morning, with her eyes Sull of tears, and told me, that 1 was the happiest woman in the world, "I Sreely consess I am, my dear; I hope you don’t envy me."
-“No, indeed, ” replied the blushing girl, “I think you deserve Such a charming man as my lord; but as you can have nobody else, now, it is a pity that any man who knows you Should be unhappy, because he cannot be in my lord’s place.”
+"No, indeed, " replied the blushing girl, "I think you deserve Such a charming man as my lord; but as you can have nobody else, now, it is a pity that any man who knows you Should be unhappy, because he cannot be in my lord’s place."
-“I am quite of your mind, ” Said I Smiling, “but' I cannot suppose that any man Should be So, because he is not.”
+"I am quite of your mind, " Said I Smiling, "but' I cannot suppose that any man Should be So, because he is not."
-“All the men I ever knew, ” replied She, “' prefer you, in their hearts, to all other women.”
+"All the men I ever knew, " replied She, "' prefer you, in their hearts, to all other women."
-“How is this, Kitty !”
-Said my lord, who overheard her, while he was coming into the room, “if that’s the case, I must begin to be jealous j a rnong So many rivals, one.
-Surely, may Stand a' chance of Succeeding in my charlotte’s Savour.”
+"How is this, Kitty !"
+Said my lord, who overheard her, while he was coming into the room, "if that’s the case, I must begin to be jealous j a rnong So many rivals, one.
+Surely, may Stand a' chance of Succeeding in my charlotte’s Savour."
-“Kitty, my lord, is, from the excess ofher friend sliip, too partial to me; She, therefore, hastily imagines, that all men See me with her eyes.”
+"Kitty, my lord, is, from the excess ofher friend sliip, too partial to me; She, therefore, hastily imagines, that all men See me with her eyes."
-They all See you with the eyes of admiration, moult certainly replied my lord, “have I not then an intolerable Slrare of vanity, to believe myself pre serred by you, my love, to all other men ?”
+They all See you with the eyes of admiration, moult certainly replied my lord, "have I not then an intolerable Slrare of vanity, to believe myself pre serred by you, my love, to all other men ?"
 I will not tell you what answer I made; it would make you think, perhaps, that lam too ■ Sond of him 5 and yet, certainly, I cannot posebly be too Sond of him, as he almost adores me. — — He can Scarce bear me out of his Sight a Single moment; he gratifies every wisli of my heart, and even watches to read'my very thoughts, that he may Sly to prevent my desires. ■ -«
 But
 jli A XX J 2 V v V_/ Jp vo In IN